awsdocs/amazon-kendra-developer-guide/doc_source/API_DescribeQuerySuggestionsBlockList.md

 The request accepts the following data in JSON format\.

  ** [Id](#API_DescribeQuerySuggestionsBlockList_RequestSyntax) **   <a name="Kendra-DescribeQuerySuggestionsBlockList-request-Id"></a>
-The unique identifier of the block list\.
+The identifier of the block list you want to get information on\.
 Type: String
 Length Constraints: Fixed length of 36\.
 Pattern: `[a-zA-Z0-9][a-zA-Z0-9-]*`